 The three prime areas of learning and development are:

 - Personal, Social & Emotional Development – Children will learn to play cooperatively and take turns, forming positive relationships with adults and other children.
 The children will choose activities and resources and develop confidence to try new things.
-They will talk about how they and others show feelings.
+They will talk about how they and others access online purchase show feelings.
 They will develop, understand and follow the classroom agreements.

 - Communication & Language – Children will be encouraged to listen and respond appropriately in a range of situations.
 They will learn to follow instructions and answer questions about their experiences.
 Children will be taught how to express themselves effectively, showing an awareness of the listener.